mlnotebook/mlnotebook.github.io/content/post/neuralnetwork.md

 [To contents][100]

 During a feed-forward pass, the network takes in the input values and gives us some output values.
-To see how this is done, let's first consider a 2-layer neural network with two input features connected to a hidden layer with three nodes and which gives a single output.
-To keep this clear, lets get some notation together:
+To see how this is done, let's first consider a 2-layer neural network like the one in Figure 1.
+Here we are going to refer to:

 * $i$ - the $i^{\text{th}}$ node of the input layer $I$
 * $j$ - the $j^{\text{th}}$ node of the hidden layer $J$